Unit 5 - Practice Quiz

 Conversion of basic flip-flop Easy

-A. Connect S to ground, and R to D
+A. Connect S to D, and R to an inverted D

-B. Connect S to D, and R to an inverted D
+B. Connect S to ground, and R to D

 C. Connect S to D, and R to ground